 Sparklines were introduced in the Excel 2010 version.
-This feature was introduced to represent data in any tiny form of the chart without axis and coordinates.
-The sparklines can be embedded easily to a single cell and these are typically used to show the trends or variations in numbers entered in your sheet.
-Sparklines have limited functionality when compared with the regular charts in excel, but it is a user-friendly option as it allows a user to fit their data in a tiny space.
-There are three types of sparklines in excel which can be used for different examples.
+This feature was introduced to represent data in any tiny form of the chart without an axis and coordinates.
+The sparklines can be embedded easily to a single cell, and these are typically used to show the trends or variations in numbers entered in your sheet.
+Sparklines have limited functionality compared with the regular charts in excel, but it is a user-friendly option as it allows users to fit their data in a tiny space.
+There are three types of sparklines in excel that can be used for different examples.

 Types of Sparklines in Excel

 - Line: This type of sparkline is a simple line chart similar to the typical line chart, but it is without magnitude and axes.

 - Column: The column sparkline is a column chart that represents values by showing magnitude along with it.

 - Win/Loss: The win/loss sparkline type is similar to the column chart, but it does not show the magnitude of the data associated with it.
 It is used in cases where it represents the output positively or negatively, which helps the user compare the results.